-- (i) receives notification from the MAS under section 43 of the D1-PPF Act; or - (ii) receives approval from the Minister under section 42 of the D1-PPF Act to refund levies.
+- receives notification from the MAS under section 43 of the DI-PPF Act; or (i) - receives approval from the Minister under section 42 of the DI-PPF Act to (ii) refund levies.

 They are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business, if longer).
 Otherwise, they are presented as non-current liabilities.